archatas/django_docker/README.md

 /$ createuser --createdb --password myproject
 /$ createdb --username myproject myproject
 ```

+When asked, enter the same password for the database as in the `build_local.sh` script.

 Press [Ctrl + D] twice to logout of the postgres user and Docker container.